joanmolinas/Zilean/README.md

 Zilean is a simple class to calculate the time to execute one function.
 It's easy, you pass your function to Zilean and he will calculate the time to execute 1 or n times.
 Also, you can compare 2 functions...
 Zilean provides several functions for compare or get this times.

+You can use Zilean in your playgrounds.
+Only need drag Source folder to playground folder.

 ## Installation